IsaacJSandovalC/IsaacJSandovalC/README.md

-## 😄 Sobre mi!
+## 😄 About me!
-Hola, soy Isaac Sandoval desarrollador Back-End Jr. Estudio en la Universidad Interameriacana de Panamá una lincenciatura en Sistemas, actualmente me estoy ceritificando como desarrollador Python e inteligencia artificial
+Hi, I'm Isaac Sandoval Jr. Back-End developer.
+I'm studying at the Universidad Interameriacana de Panamá a degree in Systems, I'm currently certifying as a Python developer and artificial intelligence.
+I plan to specialize in back end to later become a full stack developer.

 <br/>

-## 🧑🏽‍💻 Tecnologias que manejo:
+## 🧑🏽‍💻 Known tools:

 <div align="left">